Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

 The **Deploy your tenant** scenario initializes a new Enterprise-Scale (ES) Management Group structure and all custom Azure Policy and PolicySet (aka Policy Initiative) definitions at the ES Management Group scope.

-Once you have completed the first step (deploy your tenant), the second step **Setup GitHub Action for CI/CD** and **Using GitHub to deploy changes to your Enterprise-Scale architecture**, will walk you through the setup of an DevOps pipeline based on GitHub Actions to do the Azure Policy assignments.
+Once you have completed the first step (deploy your tenant), the second step [Setup GitHub Action for CI/CD](./setup-git-cicd.md) and [Using GitHub to deploy changes to your Enterprise-Scale architecture](./use-git-pipeline.md), will walk you through the setup of an DevOps pipeline based on GitHub Actions to do the Azure Policy assignments.

 ## Deploy your Tenant

-This section is used to setup the exact environment you see in the [reference implementation](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/contoso/Readme.md) for the Enterprise-Scale approach, including the Management Group schema in [**deploy new policy assignments**](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/deploy-new-policy-assignment.md#deployment-artifact-overview) and the policy definitions and assignments listed [here](https://github.com/Azure/Enterprise-Scale/tree/main/azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560/contoso/.AzState).
+This section is used to setup the exact environment you see in the [reference implementation](../reference/contoso/Readme.md) for the Enterprise-Scale approach, including the Management Group schema in [**deploy new policy assignments**](../Deploy/deploy-new-policy-assignment.md#deployment-artifact-overview) and the policy definitions and assignments listed [here](../../azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560/contoso/.AzState).

 Execute the following steps of the following sections to deploy this environment in your Azure Subscription.